Soft20/Mini-Project-Web-Services/README.md

 The REST Service also returns a list of all available urls as an attribute called `links`.

-We selected Python and TypeScript to show the integration between to programing languages.
+We selected Python and TypeScript to show the usage and integration between multiple programing languages.

 ### Business Case
 Our business case is to create two calculator services, the first using SOAP and second using REST.